Skip to content

 To our mind, there is no difference between reality and story.

-This.
-Is.
-Significant.
-For.
-Marketers.
-It means that we can use storytelling to create experiences for consumers that are just as impactful as if they were participating in a real life event.
+This is incredibly significant for marketers.
+It means that we can use storytelling to create experiences for consumers that are just as impactful as if they were participating in a real-life event.

-During an escalation of conflict driven events in a story, chemical reactions take place within the brain, like the release of oxytocin and dopamine, flooding humans with a rush of emotions.
+During moments of intense conflict in a story, chemical reactions take place within the brain, like the release of oxytocin and dopamine, flooding our senses.

-Storytelling can be seen as a foundation for learning and teaching.
-While the listener is engaged, they are able to imagine new perspectives, inviting a transformative and empathetic experience.
+Storytelling is a foundation for learning and teaching.
+While the listener is engaged, they are able to imagine new perspectives in what is a transformative and empathetic experience.

 The fact that stories help humans remember important messages can be substantiated by the work of cognitive psychologist Jerome Bruner.
 He states that messages delivered as stories can be up to 22x more memorable.

-It's because of information like that above that storytelling is at the core of all great marketing.
+Storytelling is at the core of great marketing.

 Without storytelling, marketing messages simply fall away into a sea of similar rhetoric.